-Farrah Abraham’s Boyfriend Tweets Mother’s Day Photo of Her, Twitter Goes to Town
+Farrah Abraham’s Boyfriend Tweets Mother’s Day Photo Of Her, Twitter Goes To Town

 Saran shared the photo with the message: "Happy Mother's Day to @F1Abraham and all of the other hardworking wonderful mothers out there! #HMD."

-Shortly after Saran shared the photo on Twitter, Abraham's haters and critics quickly lashed out at him for the post.
-Many threw shade at Abraham for her parenting techniques and for the way that she treats her own mother, Debra.
-Others lashed out at Saran for seemingly making a complete turnaround and praising Abraham on Twiter not long after making extremely scathing remarks about her in the past.
+Shortly after Saran shared the photo on Twitter, Farrah's haters and critics quickly lashed out at him for the post.
+Many threw shade at Farrah Abraham for her parenting techniques and for the way that she treats her own mother, Debra.
+Others lashed out at Saran for seemingly making a complete turnaround and praising Farrah on Twiter not long after making extremely scathing remarks about her in the past.

-MORE: 'Teen Mom OG' Star Farrah Abraham Reveals Whether She'll Participate in Her Mom's Wedding
+@SimonSaran @F1abraham What about disgraceful moms like the one in your picture???— Tbonemalone (@Tbonemalone4) May 15, 2017

+@SimonSaran @F1abraham she one nasty attitude having parent her personality is what makes her nasty n her daughter will never respect her when she gets older— nicka (@nicka044) May 15, 2017

-Even though Saran took to Twitter to share a post dedicated to her on Mother's Day, Abraham has recently explained that she no longer wants him around her daughter, Sophia.
+Even though Simon Saran took to Twitter to share a post dedicated to her on Mother's Day, Farrah Abraham has recently explained that she no longer wants him around her daughter, Sophia.

 "I kind of separate them," she said during an interview with HollywoodLife.
 "I just keep it cordial cause I don't really want him around my daughter anymore."

-After their highly publicized falling out, Saran blasted Abraham saying that she is no his favorite person to be around.
+After their highly publicized falling out, Saran blasted Farrah saying that she is no his favorite person to be around.

 "If she can find someone that can be in the same room as her, that's a huge accomplishment," Saran said.